 What is the Yellow Ribbon Program?

-Carroll College is honored to be a Yellow Ribbon Institution and a 2017 Military Friendly School!
+Carroll College is honored to be a Yellow Ribbon Institution and a 2021-2022 Military Friendly School!
 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
-The Post-9/11 GI Bill® will pay up to $22,805.34 for your tuition and fees during the 2017-2018 academic year.
+The Post-9/11 GI Bill® will pay up to $26,381.37 for your tuition and fees during the 2022-2023 academic year.
 Under the Yellow Ribbon agreement, Carroll will then contribute up to 50% of the remaining tuition and fee expenses, and the Department of Veterans Affairs will match that amount.
 This means your entire tuition and fees will be paid for at Carroll!
-If a student has been awarded a merit scholarship they will no longer be eligible for the scholarship.
-The Department of Veterans Affairs will also pay you a monthly housing allowance of $1,020 a month and up to $1,000 stipend for books & supplies.
+As a veteran, spouse or dependent, using VA educational benefits you may be eligible to receive a Saint Michael Merit Scholarship.
+The Department of Veterans Affairs will also pay you a monthly housing allowance of $1,233 a month and up to $1,000 stipend for books & supplies.
 Get more detailed information about the Yellow Ribbon Program.